AObuchow/Sample-Commander/README.md

 It takes inspiration from software such as:

-- **[FL Studio](https://www.image-line.com/flstudio/):** A DAW that has a [file browser](https://www.image-line.com/support/flstudio_online_manual/html/browser.htm), which provides a single file tree to view the user's sample library.
-It is convenient for finding sounds to use in a song, but limited in its ability to quickly reorganize the sample libraries structure.
+- **[FL Studio](https://www.image-line.com/flstudio/)'s [file browser](https://www.image-line.com/support/flstudio_online_manual/html/browser.htm):** provides a single file tree to view the user's sample library.
+It is convenient for finding sounds to use in a song, but limited in its ability to quickly reorganize the sample library's structure.

 - **[Krusader](https://krusader.org/):** A Qt based orthodox file manager.
 Provides excellent file mangement capabilities and workflow.